GSA/code-gov/docs/repository_management.md

  - [Deprecating a Repository](#deprecating-a-repository)

 ## Issues
+We use GitHub issues to track user issues and team tasks.
+Whenever possible, we follow this outline:

+1. Goal: a quick blurb explaining the bug or what the issue should accomplish.
+   Optional: What is the user need?
+2. Completion criteria: how we’ll know that this issue has been completed
+3. Tasks to completion:
+    - [ ] Use
+    - [ ] Markdown
+    - [ ] Checklists
+4. Dependencies (optional): What other issues out there need to be completed before you can do this one?
+Include links to tickets with the dependency.
+5. For development issues, include unknown tasks or dependencies that need investigation.

+In addition, everyone is encouraged to open issues for figuring out functional testing or exploring new ideas that require some additional research.

 A healthy issue list is one where issues are relevant and actionable. *Relevant* in the sense that they relate to the project’s current priorities. *Actionable* in the sense that it’s clear what action(s) need to be taken to resolve the issue.